Hello1024/104-Home/3dprint.md

 From there you can press "Restart Firmware" if needed to reset everything.

-You can use the buttons to "remove filament" and "add filament" to load and unload the plastic for whatever color you need.
+You can use the buttons to `UNLOAD_FILAMENT` and `LOAD_FILAMENT` under `Tools` to put the plastic in for whatever color you need.
+Warm it up to 210C (extruder temperature) first.

 When you're ready to go, click the print button in Cura and it should go (after a few mins of warming up).